 When it comes to reputation, Travelers is one of the most well-regarded insurers in the industry.
 After nearly 160 years in business, Travelers holds an A rating with the Better Business Bureau, and recently scored highly on J.D.
 Power’s Small Commercial Insurance Study.
 Additionally, Travelers has earned the highest score available from A.M.
 Best (A++), as well as an AA from S&P and an Aa2 from Moody’s, both of which are near the top of their respective rating scales.

-A combination of strong D&O policy offerings for a variety of business types, positive customer feedback, and excellent financial strength make Travelers our pick as having the Best D&O Insurance Overall.
+A combination of strong D&O policy offerings for a variety of business types, positive customer feedback, and excellent financial strength make Travelers our pick as offering one of the Best D&O Insurance Policies Overall.

 Embroker (Best for Startups; Most Affordable)

 Embroker’s mission is to make it radically simple to get the right business insurance at the best price.
 It’s D&O policies are part of a larger suite of excellent commercial policies available online.

 - Embroker was the first company to offer a D&O policy directly online

 - Bundled packages tailored to different business types, including startups and growth-stage companies

 - Its risk assessment technology and digital business model allow Embroker to deliver more affordable policies than its competitors

 - Embroker policies are not as customizable as those offered by larger, traditional insurers like Chubb or Travelers